kklabsinfo-del/webhook-trust-gate/README.md

 **Verified, deduplicated, auditable webhook processing for GitHub Actions.**

 The Webhook Trust Gate turns incoming webhooks from Stripe and Razorpay into a trusted, normalized, and provable source of truth inside your CI/CD workflows.
-Once integrated, it becomes structurally unavoidable, ensuring downstream steps cannot execute without verified webhooks.

 ---